 Growing insect-repelling plants

 Ticks reproduce faster in moist and damp environments.
 So, overwatering should be avoided.
-Reduce dark and shady place by trimming trees and bushes.
+Reduce dark and shady places by trimming trees and bushes.

-Soil containing these beneficial Nematodes can be purchased.
-It is simple and safe to apply, just needs to be mixed with water and be sprayed around the yard to increase the number of natural nematodes and help reduce unwanted pests.
+Applications containing these Beneficial Nematodes can be purchased.
+It is simple and safe to apply as it just needs to be mixed with water and be sprayed around the yard to increase the number of natural nematodes and help reduce unwanted pests.
 Read this post for more info on nematodes

 How to reduce ticks in yard